uo-ec607/lectures/08-regression/08-regression.md

 ##    -13.8103       0.6386
 ```

 The resulting object is pretty terse, but that's only because it buries most of its valuable information --- of which there is a lot --- within its internal list structure.
 If you're in RStudio, you can inspect this structure by typing `View(ols1)` or simply clicking on the "ols1" object in your environment pane.
 Doing so will prompt an interactive panel to pop up for you to play around with.
-That approach won't work for this knitted R Markdown document, though so I'll use the `listviewer::jsonedit()` function that we saw in the previous lecture instead.
+That approach won't work for this knitted R Markdown document, however, so I'll use the `listviewer::jsonedit()` function that we saw in the previous lecture instead.

 ```r